Nikolai Kamanin: Space program

 Kamanin completed the General Staff Academy in 1956 and commanded the air force of Central Asian district for three years.
-In 1960, Chief Marshal of Aviation Konstantin Vershinin, assigned Kamanin to the Soviet space program as the military chief of the crewed orbital flight program.
+In 1960, Chief Marshal of Aviation Konstantin Vershinin assigned Kamanin to the Soviet space program as the military chief of the crewed orbital flight program.
 His formal title was Deputy Chief of Combat Training for Space (Russian: заместитель начальника боевой подготовки ВВС по космосу), formally a step down from his previous roles of First Deputy to Air Force Chief of Staff and Air Army Commander.
-Kamanin was assisted by Major General and Hero of Soviet Union Leonid Goreglyad, Colonel Boris Aristov (a skilled navigator with 232 combat sorties experience), and other notable war pilots.
+Kamanin was assisted by major general and Hero of Soviet Union Leonid Goreglyad, Colonel Boris Aristov (a skilled navigator with 232 combat sorties experience), and other notable war pilots.
 The Center for Cosmonaut Training (present-day Star City, Russia) was initially led by Colonel Karpov, Kamanin's subordinate.

 Preparation for crewed flight

-Kamanin's diaries, first published in 1995, start on 17 December 1960, and explain the development of the Soviet crewed program and related internal politics.
+Kamanin's diaries, first published in 1995, began on 17 December 1960, and explained the development of the Soviet crewed program and related internal politics.
 The diaries present at least four sides of his activities prior to Yuri Gagarin's flight, all of which continued until Kamanin's retirement:

 Coordination of design bureaus developing life support systems for crewed spaceflight: spacesuits, parachutes, air regeneration etc. Kamanin's diaries present hims as a risk-taker, willing to go forward with incomplete systems to beat the Americans to orbit.
 Later, when the space programs focused on fully automatic controls, Kamanin asserted his viewpoint in favor of human controls.
 At the same time, during 1962 discussions on flight duration, he was always on the conservative side, voting for no more than two day spaceflights.

-Tracking, search and recovery of landed craft, coordination and refinement of SAR efforts.
-For example, 9 March 1961, Vostok 3A prototype flew a flawless mission.
+Tracking, search and recovery of landed craft, coordination and refinement of search and rescue efforts.
+For example, 9 March 1961, the Vostok 3A prototype flew a flawless mission.
 The capsule with Chernushka and Ivan Ivanovich landed in an open field near Stary Tokmak.
 Kamanin and Vladimir Yazdovsky arrived on site, encircled by curious villagers, and arranged recovery of the craft.
 The tracking network was considerably expanded after 1965, with a special naval group and installations in Cuba.